Designing Your Future

 Offered during the fall semester, Design Paris is the first semester-long study abroad program hosted by the College of Art & Design based out of Paris, France.

 LSU architecture students have been awarded first place in an Association of Collegiate Schools of Architecture (ACSA) National Design Competition & more.

 There are LSU chapters of the American Institute of Architects, the National Organization of Minority Architects, and Students for Historic Preservation.
 There’s no need to limit yourself to just one!

 Architects create structures and environments that enhance the way we live and work.
 Today’s architects are problem-solvers and artists, creators and scientists who embrace a wide range of architectural problems extending from individual buildings, sites, interiors, and components to large building complexes and city and regional planning.

-Architecture, a composite of art, science, and business, is increasingly concerned with the social, technological, and psychological factors that affect our environment.
-Becoming an architect involves sensitivity to beauty in forms and materials and an understanding of the relationship between people and their surroundings.
-An architect may work as an individual practitioner, a collaborator, a consultant, or a member of an architectural firm.
-Preparation for these professional roles requires both formal education and practical experience followed by the passing of a professional examination and registration.
+Architecture is increasingly concerned with the social, ecological, technological, and psychological factors that affect our built environment.
+Becoming an architect involves sensitivity to spatial qualities of materials and an understanding of the relationship between people and their surroundings.
+An architect may work as an individual practitioner, a collaborator, a researcher, a consultant, or a member of an architectural firm.
+Preparation for architectural licensing requires both formal education and practical experience followed by the passing of a professional examination and registration.

 Where Passion Becomes Genius